Olight Warrior Mini 2 review

 - With battery: 120.1 g / 4.23 oz

-The Warrior Mini 2 compared to the other top of tactical flashlights
+The Warrior Mini 2 compared to some of the best tactical flashlights

-Image 3+4: You can see that the Mini 1 and 2 look different in design and size.
+Group 2, from left to right: You can see that the Mini 1 and Mini 2 look different in design and size.
 The Mini2 is quite a bit larger.

 Driver & User Interface: